The Lifestyle of the Assembly Cult

 The Assembly attracted earnest Christians who wanted a serious walk with God.
-Prospective new members were introduced to the Assembly through an introductory study called the Four Anchors.
-The aim of this study is to show that, according to a peculiar interpretation of a verse in the Book of Acts, the Assembly was more Biblical and more serious than most other churches.
+Prospective new members were recruited to the Assembly through an introductory study called the Four Anchors.
+The aim of this study was to show that, according to a peculiar interpretation Acts 2:42, the Assembly was more Biblical and more serious than most other churches.

 A visit to an Assembly for Sunday morning worship seemed to confirm this impression, with the hour of high-volume congregational singing (much like this) and extemporaneous prayer, the Lord's supper every week, and several messages.
 The Holy Spirit was perceived to lead the meetings directly and spontaneously, not limited to a pre-printed bulletin.